(PHP 4, PHP 5, PHP 7, PHP 8)

 Finds the length of the initial segment of string

-that contains only characters from characters
+that contains only characters from characters.

-If offset
+If offset and length

-are omitted, then all of string
+are omitted, then all of string will be

 examined.
 If they are included, then the effect will be the same as